baguirre2651/Predicting-Soccer-Match-Winners-with-ML/README.md

-    -My Favorite Soccer Team is F.C Barcelona and so I decided to use Data from https://fbref.com/en/comps/12/La-Liga-Stats of the current 2022-2023 season to collect my data to use for my model I will be creating.
+    -My Favorite Soccer Team is F.C Barcelona and so I decided to use Data from https://fbref.com/en/comps/12/La-Liga-Stats of the past 3 seasons (2018-2023) to collect my data to use for my model I will be creating.